-Eastern University and Eastern Baptist Theological Seminary offer dual degrees: Master of Divinity and Master of Science in Economic Development.
-These prepare people for administrative leadership in Christian organizations, assist bivocational clergy who carry a full-time job while ministering in a church, and equip lay people who have opportunities to preach and disciple in the workplace.
+Eastern University and Eastern Baptist Theological Seminary offer dual degrees: Master of Business Administration or Master of Science in Economic Development and Master of Divinity.
+These prepare people for administrative leadership in Christian organizations, assist bi-vocational clergy who carry a full-time job while ministering in a church, and equip lay people who have opportunities to preach and disciple in the workplace.